jelluh24/jelluh24.github.io/_posts/2020-06-01-this-is-a-test-post.markdown

 ---
 layout: post
-title:  "Test post"
+title:  "First post"
-date:   2020-06-01 12:40:44 +0200
+date:   2020-06-02 11:15:30 +0200
 categories: jekyll update
-tags: test post
+tags: Hello world
-description: "this is a test post"
+description: "placeholder"
 ---

-This is a longer text about how this is a test post.
+This is a placeholder for an actual writeup.
+I didn't want the page to be empty :)